npentrel/vale-mongodb/README.md

    ```

    This script checks if you already have a global git ignore file and
-   sets one up if you dont.
+   sets one up if you don't.
 It then adds the files we created symlinks
    for to your global gitignore file.
 5. Install `rst2html`.
 This allows vale to interpret `rst` files.

    You can check if you already have `rst2html` installed
    by running `which rst2html` into your terminal.
 If you don't have
-   rst2html installed run `pip3 install rst2html` or `pip install rst2html`.
+   rst2html installed run `pip3 install rst2html` or `pip install
+   rst2html`.

    Try running `which rst2html` again.
 If you do not get a path to the
    command as the output, try running `which rst2thml.py`.
 If the